skylight-hq/skylight.digital/pages/brand/outreach/layout_design.md

 4. Primary color (`Ochre-40`) used as background
 5. Headline is set in a heavy Libre Franklin weight
 6. Body copy set in Libre Franklin Regular
-7. Text uses Skylight “black” on light background
+7. Text uses `Black-300` on light background
 8. Design uses a monochromatic color scheme
 </div>
 </div>